-Every Indian to be skilled for income generation and can lead a life of self-respect and dignity.
+An India where every adult is skilled for income generation to lead a life of self-respect and dignity.

-To Provide Training and Mentoring for Employment & Income Generation to low income communities
+To Provide Training and Mentoring to resource-poor communities for Sustainable Employment and Income Generation

 ETASHA was founded in 2006 by Dr Meenakshi Nayar to work with youth from low resource settings.
 While conducting a career guidance workshop for students at Gautampuri, a resettlement colony in South Delhi, Dr Nayar realised that while these students had tremendous potential it would be extremely hard for them to achieve their dreams and take control of their futures.
 Professional courses would prove too expensive for these resource-poor youth and lack of training opportunities would drift them further from acquiring organised-sector jobs.
 At the same time, with her decades-long experience of Human Resource Management in the Corporate sector, she was aware of a growing service sector which required active, high school educated youth for various entry-level positions.
 Recognising the opportunity, Meenakshi sought to connect the two for mutual benefit.
 ETASHA became a bridge connecting resource-poor youth with the organised sector, enabling them to break out of the vicious cycle of poverty and the associated problems of violence, substance abuse and social unrest.